jaxon-php/jaxon-dialogs/README.md

     }
 ```

+### Alerts or notifications

-This plugin provides functions to show 4 types of alerts or notification messages.
-They are also called using the response plugin.
+This plugin provides functions to show 4 different types of alerts or notification messages.

 ```php
 /**